HomeTrue North Blog

 2. Stay in a Log Cabin

 Falcon Trails Resort in Manitoba is a great destination.
-Its cosy log cabins in the middle of the wilderness make this resort the perfect place for romantic getaways or family outings.
-The resort attracts both tourists and residents, with more than 40,000 annual visits.
-Yoga classes, art classes, and music festivals are among the events it also hosts.
+Its cozy log cabins in the middle of the wilderness make this resort the perfect place for romantic getaways or family outings.
+The resort attracts both tourists and residents, with yoga classes, art classes, and music festivals among the events it hosts.

 Cross-country skiing and snowshoeing fans frequently travel to the resort for these winter sports.
 For an unforgettable trip, reserve your stay right away.